axel-ft/vagrant-wordpress/README.md

 These one only show some basic information on HAProxy and the web servers and works only if the *hostnames have not been modified*.

 Logs in the Kibana dashboard mainly contains HAProxy, Squid, Nginx, Apache, some MariaDB messages and the auth facility (containing itself many command lines as sudo, su, or useradd)at this point of the configuration.

+## Monitoring: centreon

+As the numbers of machines increases, it also becomes crucial to be able to monitor them easily and in a central interface.
+This is exactly the goal of centreon, an agentless software that can remotely monitor the servers health.
+The scripts included in this repo handles all the CLI compilation and installation part.
+The web install wizard then needs to be filled to complete the install and begin to monitor servers.
+There is near to nothing to configure for this machine apart its hostname, domain name and IP address.
+The local database root password has been copied from mariadb server for simplicity, but it can easily be changed in the machine or by adding a variable in the Vagrantfile.

+The database part is then filled this way :

+- Host: localhost
+- Port: 3306
+- User: root
+- Password: `same_password_as_mariadb_server`
+- Remaining fields as wanted

+> During the wizard, there will be an invalid path that just needs to be replaced by the following value : /usr/lib/centreon-broker/cbmod.so

+There is absolutely no constraints for the admin user creation.

+## SSH Bastion: cockpit

+In order to centralize the SSH access to the servers and be able to detect any malicious activity (from internal or external users), a server with cockpit is also installed.
+All the SSH connections must originate from this server.
+This can open the ability to save all the sessions and replay them and gives a central point to access machines of the network, instead of anyone connecting directly to any machine.

+As with centreon, there is near to nothing to configure here except the hostname, IP, and domain name.

+## Remote access with OpenVPN

+Remote access can be useful whenever employees cannot come onsite.
+By this service they can connect from their home or some other place for them to work as if they were at the office.
+The configuration is mainly handled by script and the ovpn files for two users are ready to be gathered on the machine in the `/etc/clients-configs`.
+All the certificates and the certificate authority are created by the install script.

+Some parameters as the remote server may be changed to match the current VPN server, but it should be ready to use in a OpenVPN client.

 ## Conclusion